Training a real network on MNIST

 From regression to classification

-We handle this by giving the output layer 3 neurons — one per digit.
+We handle this by giving the output layer 10 neurons — one per digit.
 Each neuron produces a score called a logit (the name comes from “log-odds” in logistic regression, but in practice it just means “raw score before softmax”) indicating how strongly the network believes the input is that digit.
-Higher score = more confidence.
-For a given input image, the output might look like:
+Higher score means more confidence.

 The image goes in, the network processes it through its layers, and out come 3 numbers — one per digit.
 Digit 2 got the highest score (4.2), so that’s the network’s prediction.
 In code: